 Credit Card Terminal

 Your terminal might be a standard reader that works for multiple POS systems, such as the Ingenico iCT220, or a proprietary reader that only works with your particular POS software.
-The reader might be a separate item that plugs into your tablet, or be incorporated into the register interface as an all-in-one terminal, as is the case with Clover Mini’s credit card terminal.
+The reader might be a separate item that plugs into your tablet, or be incorporated into the register interface as an all-in-one terminal, as is the case with Clover Mini and some Square POS hardware.

-Receipt Printer (and Paper)
+Receipt Printer (& Paper)

-Though many customers prefer emailed receipts if your POS software has this function, you still need to offer the option of a paper receipt.
+Though many customers prefer emailed receipts, if your POS software has this function, you still need to offer the option of a paper receipt.
 As mentioned, some credit card readers will print receipts, while other POS systems use a separate receipt printer.

 For quick, high-volume receipt printing, a thermal receipt printer is usually a good choice, though hot environments, such as a food truck, might use an impact printer.
 The printer may be either wired (Ethernet) or wireless (Bluetooth) and you’ll need one per register.